NaGNU/bpkg/README.md

 ## Overview 📚

-NaGNU/bpkg is open source and better then dpkg
+NaGNU/bpkg is open source and better than dpkg

 ## Project Status 🛠
 - [x] Sync repositories